awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. In the **Configure clipboard redirection** dialog box, choose **Enabled** and set the **Configure clipboard redirection** option to the desired setting, enabled or disabled, and choose **OK**\.

+**Known Limitation**
+With clipboard redirection enabled on the WorkSpace, if you copy content that is larger than 890KB from a Microsoft Office application, the application might become slow or unresponsive for up to 5 seconds\.

 ## Setting the Session Resume Timeout<a name="gp_auto_resume"></a>

 When using the Amazon WorkSpaces client applications, an interruption of network connectivity causes an active session to be disconnected\.
 This can be caused by events such as closing the laptop lid, or the loss of your wireless network connection\.
 The Amazon WorkSpaces client applications for Windows and OS X attempt to reconnect the session automatically if network connectivity is regained within a certain amount of time\.
 The default session resume timeout is 20 minutes, but you can modify that value for WorkSpaces that are controlled by your domain's Group Policy settings\.